Not long after we got married, a mysterious package showed up on our doorstep

 - ¼ cup clarified butter, for finishing after baking

-- In the mixer's bowl, whisk together the water, milk, yeast, salt, yogurt and honey.
-Add the flours, about ⅓ at a time, while mixing on low to medium speed.
+- Add the flours, about ⅓ at a time, while mixing on low to medium speed.
 When all of the flour has been added and combined, turn the mixer to medium and let it knead the dough for a minute or two.

 - Transfer to a larger bowl that has been coated lightly with olive oil to prevent sticking.
 Cover the container loosely with plastic wrap or a kitchen towel, leaving some way for air to escape.
 Allow it to rest at room temperature for about 2 hours, or until the dough rises and collapses.

-- The dough can be used immediately after its initial rise, though it's much easier to handle when cold.
+- The dough can be used immediately after its initial rise, although it's much easier to handle when it's cold.
 Refrigerate until ready to use.
 It will last for 7 days, when refrigerated.

 - At this point it can also be frozen.
 I'll typically freeze the dough in ¼ pound portions and thaw in the refrigerator overnight before the day I'd like to use it.

-- On baking day ... punch the ¼ pound portion of dough and divide into two equal balls.
-Using a rolling-pin, roll each piece of dough into an oval shape.
-The dough should be about 6-8 inches long and about ¼-inch thick, but no thinner.
-Repeat this method with the rest of the dough.
+- On baking day, punch the ¼ pound portion of dough and divide it into two equal balls.
+Using a rolling pin, roll each piece of dough into an oval shape.
+The dough should be about 6-8 inches long and about ¼-inch thick.
+Repeat this method with the remaining dough.